ExX6rez7ERVKIul8/english_notes/drama_the_race_notes/the_race_2.md

 /buːm/

-a deep and loud hollow sound
+(on a boat) a long pole that moves and that has a sail fastened to it

 **drown**